alecmuffett/draft-muffett-end-to-end-secure-messaging/draft-muffett-end-to-end-secure-messaging.md

 have privileged access
 to PCASM,
 for instance
-via direct database access.
+via direct database access,
+but it may
+have "normal" access
+to PCASM
+of conversations
+where it is a participant.
 (Integrity of Participation, Equality of Participation)

 FooBook **MAY**
 retain means